Why Salman Rushdie's work sparked decades of controversy

 Within months of its publication, the novel was banned in a number of countries including Bangladesh, Sri Lanka and Sudan.
 His native country of India banned the book's import.

-The controversy also ignited violent protests and attacks on bookstores worldwide.
+The controversy also ignited violent protests and attacks on bookstores around the world.
 Multiple people connected to the novel were also under threat — including Hitoshi Igarashi, a Japanese scholar who translated the book, who was killed in 1991.

 In 1989, Iran's leader called for Rushdie's assassination and a bounty was offered of several million dollars.
 Iran stepped back from the religious order, also known as a fatwa, in 1998, saying it would "neither support nor hinder assassination operations on Rushdie."
 However, the order has not been officially withdrawn.